How we tackle a problematic site

 Skinny sites are subject to tight planning controls to avoid buildings that encroach on a neighbour’s natural light.
 In one recent example, the owners were permitted to build a new dwelling on a narrow fairly steep site in Grey Lynn, after demolition of the old dilapidated house.
 The site was 40 metres long but only 12 metres wide, and bordered a public park.
 The maximum height restriction was 8 metres from ground level, with a 2.5-metre by 45° recession plane.

 A long skinny site means a long skinny home, and every inch needs to be usable.
-So Box™ designed a dwelling over three levels to step gently down the land – an elegant approach that keeps its volume contained within the envelope, and is respectful of adjacent neighbours.
+So Box™ designed a dwelling over three levels to step gently down the land – an elegant approach that keeps its volume contained within the envelope, and is respectful of adjacent neighbours and constraints of a sloping site.

 Key to the plan was a hallway that links the levels, moving from a double garage and living zone, down to two bedrooms and a bathroom, and a few steps down further to the main bedroom suite.
 This main circulation passage is fully glazed and runs the length of the southern elevation – a better solution that a centralised hallway which would not only be dark but would carve up the liveable space.
 A strategically placed window frames a magnolia tree at the far end of the section, drawing the eye from the entrance, down the hallway which s..t..r..e..t..c..h..e..s the view – a functional but also aesthetically pleasing way to celebrate the slenderness of building and the land.